rlberry-py/rlberry/docs/basics/experiment_setup.rst

 * yaml files describing the environments and the agents

-* A main python script that reads the files and generates :class:`~rlberry.manager.agent_manager.AgentManager` instances to run each agent.
+* A main python script that reads the files and generates :class:`~rlberry.manager.agent_manager.ExperimentManager` instances to run each agent.

 This can be done very succinctly as in the example below: